voytrex/basti/packages/basti/README.md

 ### Software

-Basti uses the latest Amazon Linux 2 - Kernel 5.10 AMI available at the initialization time (`basti init` command) for the bastion instance.
+Basti uses the latest Amazon Linux 2023 AMI available at the initialization time (`basti init` command) for the bastion instance.

 The bastion instance EBS volume is encrypted by default.